Detecting Twenty-thousand Classes using Image-level Supervision: Experiments

-To further understand the \zeroshot{} capabilities of \OURS{}, we also report the \emph{top-line} results trained with box labels for all classes denoted as { \baselineDet{} (all class)} (row \rowNumber{9}).
-Despite not using box labels for the novel classes, \OURS{} with ImageNet performs favorably compared to { \baselineDet{} (all class)}.
-This result also suggests that bounding box annotations may not be required for new classes.
-Our \OURS{} method combined with large image classification datasets is an easy and effective alternative for increasing detector vocabulary.
-We provide more comparisons to WSOD methods in \supplement{sec:comparison-prediction-based}.
+In~\cref{tbl:imagelabel}, compared with the strong baseline \baselineDet{}, \OURS{} improves the detection performance by $2.4$ mAP and $8.3$ mAP$_\text{novel}$.
+Thus, \OURS{} with image-level labels leads to strong \zeroshot{} detection performance and can provide orthogonal gains to existing \zeroshot{} detectors~\cite{bansal2018zero}.
+To further understand the \zeroshot{} capabilities of \OURS{}, we also report the \emph{top-line} results trained with box labels for all classes (\cref{tbl:imagelabel} last row).
+Despite not using box labels for the novel classes, \OURS{} with ImageNet performs favorably compared to the fully-supervised detector.
+This result also suggests that bounding box annotations may not be required for new classes. \OURS{} combined with large image classification datasets is a simple and effective alternative for increasing detector vocabulary.